-Baltimore City Tax Credit for Historic Rehabilitations and Restorations
+Baltimore City Historic Tax Credit for Historic Rehabilitations and Restorations (CHAP Tax Credit)

-To date, over $850 million dollars has been invested in historic properties since 1997, with more than 2,000 restorations currently underway in historic districts throughout the City.
-When these restorations are complete they will result in an additional $800 million in investment, resulting in a total investment amount of $1.5 billion dollars.
+To date, over one billion dollars has been invested in historic properties since 1997, with more than 3,000 restorations currently underway in historic districts throughout the City.

 - Credit benefits both homeowners and businesses.

-- Goal of the program is to help preserve Baltimore's neighborhoods by encouraging restoration and rehabilitation.
+- The goal of the program is to help preserve Baltimore's neighborhoods by encouraging restoration and rehabilitation.

 - Credit is fully transferrable to a new owner for the remaining life of the credit.